 Here at Carelink24, we have been working hard throughout the pandemic to make sure all our customers continue to receive the excellent service they deserve.
 We will keep updating this article as news about the virus emerges.
 However, you can be assured that your Carelink alarm service will not be affected by the pandemic in any way.
 We are taking every precaution to keep our Care Team and all our alarm users safe.

 What is Coronavirus?

 Coronavirus is actually the name for a group of viruses.
-COVID-19 is the illness cause by the specific type of coronavirus which has spread throughout the world this year.
+COVID-19 is the illness caused by the specific type of coronavirus which spread throughout the world in 2020.

-Most people who get COVID-19 will have moderate symptoms including fever, coughing, and a loss of smell or taste.
+Most people who get COVID-19 will have mild to moderate symptoms including fever, coughing, and a loss of smell or taste.
 However, some people in vulnerable groups are at a higher risk of severe illness.

 Who is most at risk from Coronavirus?